Keybase

 Team

-• /keybase/team/xyzzy/ is accessible by Keybase users who are members of the xyzzy team.
-Each user's role within the team controls what access they have to the files in the team's folder.
+team.
+Each user's role within the team controls what access they have to the files in the team's folder. -

 ℹ️ The user and team names shown above are all examples.
 I don't know if there are users or teams with those names.